 An irrevocable trust might be preferable when,

-- The value of your assets exceeds the federal estate tax exemption ($12.06 million in 2022 for a single filer, $24.12 million for a couple filing jointly)
+- The value of your assets exceeds the federal estate tax exemption ($12.92 for single tax filers and $25.84 million for joint tax filers)

 - You don’t mind giving up use or control of your own assets after establishing the trust